dtl184/liberox-evals/README.md

 * the VLM's justification

 This makes it easier to browse failures and compare common failure modes across tasks or benchmark levels.

-## Important: image rotation

-When evaluating pi 0 or pi 0.5, the camera image must be rotated **180 degrees** before being sent to the policy.

-The reference openpi LIBERO code uses this preprocessing during evaluation.
-Without it, the policy may still appear to move toward objects while its success rate falls close to zero.

-`eval_subgoals.py` applies the correct rotation automatically.

-If you use this repo with another policy, check the preprocessing expected by that policy before evaluating it.

 ## References